vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

-# Reconfigure Virtual Container Hosts #
+# Configure Virtual Container Hosts #

-You can reconfigure certain settings on an existing virtual container host (VCH) by using the `vic-machine configure` command.
+You can configure certain settings on an existing virtual container host (VCH) by using the `vic-machine configure` command.

 When you run `vic-machine configure`, you use the options described in [Common `vic-machine` Options](common_vic_options.md) to identify the VCH to configure.
 In addition to these options, the `vic-machine configure` command provides options that allow you to perform the following modifications on VCHs: